The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 On top of that, pandemic-related burn-out has created a wave of early retirements and left some with second thoughts about planning careers in healthcare.
 The military isn’t immune to those issues.
 According to a 2021 report from the Department of Defense (DoD) Inspector General, military health systems have been hit with shortages of staff and beds stemming from COVID-19, deployment demands, and force reductions.

 Being solutions oriented in the face of adversity is something that the military excels at, however.
 And the problem-solving and resource management skills it takes to come out on top in challenging situations like this are exactly what the best healthcare administrators bring.
-If you’re interested in a civilian career as a healthcare administrator, there is no better way to prepare for the challenge than through military service and a degree in the field.
+If you’re interested in a civilian career as a healthcare administrator, military service combined with a degree in the field is a good way to prepare for the challenge.

 Explore Your Military Training and Degree Options